This is the famous Bangkok, a main gateway to the Orient and its greatest city.

 Full of contrasts, alluring, choking and congested entity, overwhelming visitors

-of cars, buses, trucks, tuk-tuks and a huge number of cranking motorcycles.
+struggling tuk-tuks, all along with a huge number of cranking motorcycles.

-Bangkok ThailandThai capital since 1782, Bangkok is a political, economical, cultural and spiritual center of Thailand, the metropolis with a population estimated at 10-12 million.
-This archaic and at the same time modern and rapidly growing city is located on the banks of Chao Phraya River near its outlet into the Gulf of Thailand.
+Bangkok ThailandThai capital since 1782, Bangkok is a political, economic, cultural, and spiritual center of Thailand, the metropolis with a population estimated at 12-15 million.
+This archaic and at the same time modern and rapidly growing city is the Chao Phraya River near its outlet into the Gulf of Thailand.
 Best-known as the River of Kings, it divides the city into two distinguished parts: one called Thonburi is on the west bank, the other Krung Thep is on the east bank.
-When looking at Bangkok tourist maps (see a segment of the city map), virtually you will see only the eastern part Krung Thep, since it is the location of nearly all major tourist attractions.
-For the same reason our focus is tuned solely on the east bank as well.
-Still, it is appropriate to mention that Thonburi was the second capital of the kingdom of Siam, former name of Thailand (refer to the Brief History title) after the fall of Ayutthaya and prior to Bangkok.
-Bangkok is a study in contrast and diversity, side by side with the newly constructed high-rise buildings are hovels, where poor and unpretentious citizens live abreast modern architecture and renewal.
-But, despite the obvious poverty of the vast majority of population, there are no starving citizens.
-Everywhere you look, you will see the same problems that plague most of the large cities: overcrowding, pollution and traffic so congested that progress towards almost any destination is measured in hours rather than in (kilo)meters.
-During the rainy season, plenty of flooded roads make the pace of traffic even worse.
-Bangkok Thailand – The Most Traveller-friendly City in Southeast Asia |
+When looking at Bangkok tourist maps (see a segment of the city map), virtually you will see only the eastern part of Krung Thep, since it is the location of nearly all major tourist attractions.
+For the same reason, our focus is tuned solely on the east bank as well.
+Still, it is appropriate to mention that Thonburi was the second capital of the kingdom of Siam, former name of Thailand (refer to the Brief History and Kingdom Anniversary titles) after the fall of Ayutthaya and before Bangkok.

 ![]() |

-You can take a panoramic view over Bangkok archaic surroundings (5 sec., 506 KB),
+Watch a short movie clip Patpong by Night in MPEG format (10 sec., 922 KB).
+Click here for instructions.
+You can take a panoramic view over Bangkok archaic surroundings (5 sec., 506 KB), |

 BTS Skytrain in Bangkok